Collaborating with the contemporary artist to create a fully functional handwriting font available for public use —

 What makes handwriting feel like handwriting is its inconsistencies.
 Stefan has drawn four versions of every letter for ABC Stefan (so four A’s, four B’s, four C’s, etc.) — and also four versions of every punctuation mark, symbol, and figure.
 While digitizing, we built a randomizer function straight into the font software, which randomly displays different versions of letters as you type.

 This means that just like a human’s handwriting, there are subtle inconsistencies in the digital characters of ABC Stefan when you type strings of text (even the periods are subtly different).
+Take a look at the character set in its entirety:

 ABC Stefan is a fully functional body copy font with accents, numbers, symbols, and punctuation.